-Personally, I do most of my work during the first morning block and the night block.
+Personally, I do most of my work during the second afternoon block and the night block.
 I can get a solid 4 hours per day, just during those 2 times.
-My first morning block gives me about 1 hour before everyone else is awake.
-I also usually get about an hour in the afternoon when the kids all get some screen time.
+I usually get about an hour in the afternoon when the kids all get some screen time.
 Then at night my husband puts our kids to bed and I’m able to work for about 3 hours.

 If you’re struggling with finding balance as a work at home mom, your main issue may be productivity.

 Working from home is much more comfortable than working in an office building.
 Much like homeschooling is a different dynamic than a structured classroom.